 While there are a lot of disabilities that can affect how users interact with websites, there are some common ones that should be considered when designing your website:

 - Visual impairment can range from struggling to read small text, to complete blindness.
-This spectrum also applies to color perception.
+This spectrum also applies to colour perception.
 It’s important to consider this range when designing your website as different tools are needed to assist users.
 Having your text large, clear, and highly contrasted will make your website mostly accessible to visually impaired users, while some users may need text-to-speech technology.

 “Some websites don’t optimize for zooming in, and content becomes unreadable, shifted, or simply the same size.
 I often have to take screenshots and zoom in on them just to read stuff!”

 - Hearing: the design and content of your website will determine how accessible it is to people with hearing impairments.
 A lot of websites rely on visual aspects to portray information, but some use sound.
 This is particularly apparent with video content, it’s important to have video content with volume control, captioning and subtitles, to make it accessible to these users.

 - Cognitive disabilities are complicated to account for, but the most effective way of making your website accessible to these users is through intuitive design.
 These designs should be concise, clear, and obvious.
 Buttons should look like buttons, menus like menus, and each should be clearly labeled.
 The idea behind designing a website to accommodate cognitively impaired users is to structure it in a way that doesn’t need much thinking or intuition to use.
 It’s important to consider navigation paths also, we all make mistakes when using websites, some more than others.
 To have a clear pathway to go back a step is important to all users but especially ones with cognitive disabilities.

 - Motor skills: some users may have motor skills impairments.
 This can make using precise movements such as using a mouse, extremely difficult.
 It’s important to design your website in a way in which it can be used solely with keyboard controls and to consider the size of clickable elements.